nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="software"></a>What software/firmware do you use?

 We use a variety of open source and proprietary firmware.
-Lately we have been using a lot of BGP and WDS to mesh things together.
+Lately we have been using a lot of OSPF and WDS to mesh things together.

-We also use an OpenWrt package made by qMp.
-This uses the BMX6 mesh protocol.
-We have added tinc tunneling so a router can mesh over the internet when out of range using a secure virtual private network (VPN).

 Our point-to-point connections use factory firmware such as AirOS.
 The supernodes are running Linux with Bird and BGP.
-For network monitoring we use Grafana and other packages.
+For network monitoring we use Grafana, UISP, UNIFI and other packages.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>